 McKinney, Texas, is a fast-growing town of about 168,000 residents (2017 census), and is the county seat of Collin County.
 Located just 30 miles north of Dallas, the city is becoming a popular place to visit and as a retirement destination due to its historic district with tree-lined streets, and for its much quieter pace away from the urban sprawl of the metroplex.
 It is home to the Central Park Campus of Collin College, numerous parks, a Performing Arts Center and The Apex Centre, a large 80,000 square foot fitness and aquatics center.

 Money Magazine selected McKinney as the #1 Best Place to Live in America in 2014.
 Picture of Collin County Courthouse and McKinney Boyd High School courtesy of Wikipedia; picture of A Prairie at the Heard Natural Science Museum and Wildlife Sanctuary courtesy of Wikipedia and Sanctuary.p

 Watch this short Youtube video prepared by McKinney TV:

-Zillow reports the median home value in McKinney in mid-2017 was $297,600.
-There are active adult communities in McKinney-see link at right.
+Zillow reports the median home value in McKinney in early 2020 was $323,455.
+There are active adult communities in McKinney-see link at left.

 What is special about McKinney